PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

                 // get the positon inside of the voxel Vector3 desiredPoint = hit.point - (hit.normal / 2);

-                int3 gridPos = new int3
+                // make a rounded positon we can use for indexing the chunk data int3 gridPos = new int3
                     (
                         Mathf.RoundToInt(desiredPoint.x),